devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 * Artifacts are nothing but the war/jar/ear files.

-8. Go to configure and add the publish junit test resulta as below:
+8. Go to configure and add the publish junit test results as below:

 ![preview](../images/jenkins52.png)